BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/revenue.md

 To understand how transaction fees are distributed, we look at the following two things in detail:

 * The transactions eligible are only [EVM transactions](evm.md) (`MsgEthereumTx`).
-  Cosmos SDK transactions are not eligible at this time.
+  Butane SDK transactions are not eligible at this time.
 * The registration of factory contracts (smart contracts that have been deployed by other contracts) requires the identification original contract's deployer.
   This is done through address derivation.